aashish4533/BloomBook/frontend/src/DOCUMENTATION_INDEX.md

-# BookOra Documentation Index
+# BookBloom Documentation Index

 ## 📚 Complete Documentation Guide

-Welcome to the BookOra documentation!
+Welcome to the BookBloom documentation!
 This index helps you find exactly what you need.

 ---

 ## 🚀 Quick Start

-**New to BookOra?** Start here:
+**New to BookBloom?** Start here:
 1. **[QUICK_START_GUIDE.md](./QUICK_START_GUIDE.md)** - How to use the platform
 2. **[CELEBRATION.md](./CELEBRATION.md)** - Project completion overview
 3. **[BOOKORA_FINAL_SUMMARY.md](./BOOKORA_FINAL_SUMMARY.md)** - Complete platform summary